Do you need to raise money for a new ministry initiative or to cover a big expense?

 A One Fund initiative creates a “long tail of generosity” as the initiative focuses more on the heart change of the giver instead of the need of the church.

 Often in traditional campaigns, donors see their campaign commitment as “their” money.
-When a traditional campaign ends, givers typically repurpose those “over and above” dollars back to their budgets.
-But in a One Fund, givers are less likely to return to a lower level of giving because they see the enhanced giving amount as growth in their relationship with Christ.
+When a traditional church capital campaign ends, givers typically repurpose those “over and above” dollars back to their budgets.
+But in a One Fund, givers are less likely to return to a lower level of giving because they see the enhanced amount as growth in their relationship with Christ.

 Let me explain.

 Let’s say a church has $1 million in income before launching a One Fund.
-During the One Fund season, they double their annual giving to $2 million.
+During the season, they double their annual giving to $2 million.
 That church will likely receive $1.4 million to $1.6 million in year three—after the “campaign” has officially ended.

 #5.
 Your church is growing.

 We always try hard to engage new families.
 But most will view the campaign in progress as something you did before they arrived.
-So they’ll often wait for the next one and plan to commit to it when it rolls around.
+So they’ll often wait for the next campaign and plan to commit to it when it rolls around.

 However, the One Fund initiative is a new, fresh, and discipleship-based approach that may be a more useful direction for your church to consider.
 At the very least, it’s a viable alternative that merits your attention.